alexander16108/EnumerableRB/README.md

-# Decode morse message
+# Enumerable

-This project consist of a ruby code to decode morse messages.
+This project consist of a ruby code to create a class and learn basic ruby syntax.

 ## Built With

 - Ruby
 - rspec
+-
 ## Getting Started

 To get a local copy up and running follow these simple example steps.